anchapin/manamind-anything/.clinerules/architecture.md

 ## System Architecture

-The ManaMind Training System is a sophisticated multi-platform application that combines web-based AI training dashboards with mobile companion apps.
-The system is built around a central AI training engine that supports multiple training approaches including rule-based bots, neural networks, and external opponent integration.
+The ManaMind Training System is a sophisticated web-based application that combines AI training dashboards with a central AI training engine that supports multiple training approaches including rule-based bots, neural networks, and external opponent integration.

 ### High-Level Architecture